-You need to make sure you have an accurate assessment of the vehicle’s value so you know how much insurance you need.
+You need to make sure you have an accurate assessment of the vehicle’s value.
+By taking this step, you’ll be able to figure out how much insurance you need for your classic car.
 Once you know that, you can begin to work with an agent to develop a policy that fits your needs.

 Another important consideration is how often and how far you drive the car.
 If you only take the car out a couple times a year for parades and shows, you can have a lower mileage limit placed on the policy, thereby lowering your premium.

 Finally, if you are restoring a vehicle, you will need to make adjustments to your policy after doing so because the value of the car will increase.

 Keep all receipts and documentation for work that was completed on the car and take pictures throughout the process.
 These receipts will help determine an accurate assessment of the car’s new value so that you can increase your coverage appropriately.

 Unlike with regular vehicles, the value of an antique car will appreciate over time.
 For this reason, it will be important to review your policy every few years to make sure that you continue to have enough coverage should anything happen.

 The following are ways to save on classic car insurance: